 Foraging: In the fall and winter, food can be scarce.
 Birds can help each other with foraging and locating food supplies like suet feeders or plants with berries.

-Safety in Numbers: The more eyeballs looking for predators, the more likely that one bird will see and sound an alarm, allowing flock members to escape.
+Safety in Numbers: The more eyeballs looking out for predators, the more likely that one bird will see and sound an alarm, allowing flock members to escape.
 Some bird species mob intruders or predators.
+(I have seen Tree Swallows bombing a Bald Eagle during nesting season.)
 Having some birds on the lookout means other flock members can focus on eating or conserving energy.
 Individuals in the center of a flock may be less likely to be attacked.
-On the flip side, clustering may actually increase the likelihood of a predator noticing them.
+On the flip side, clustering may actually increase the likelihood being noticed by a predator.
 In mixed flocks, chickadees and titmice often function as sentinels or lookouts, and their alarm calls are recognized by other species in the flock.

-Scoping out Nesting Sites and Mates : In the fall, bluebirds may scope out nesting sites for next year.
+Scoping out Nesting Sites and Mates: In the fall, bluebirds may scope out nesting sites for next year.
+(Observers who see a flurry of activity around a nestbox in the fall sometimes assume the birds are planning to nest again. which is not the case.)
 Adults could show young birds potential nesting spots.
 Being in a flock also increases an individual's chance of finding a mate when breeding season starts.

 Roosting: Sharing heat in a huddle can help bluebirds survive severe cold weather by reducing heat loss.
 Usually bluebirds roost in a nestbox or cavity by themselves.
 However, monitors have found 2-20 bluebirds communally roosting in one box.
 (BNA) The birds usually fan out their heads so they can all breathe.
-(Some monitors have found multiple dead birds in a box, but can not tell whether they suffocated or died of another cause like cold or lack of food.)
+(Some monitors have found multiple dead birds in a box, but cannot tell whether they suffocated, or died of another cause like cold or lack of food.)
+More on roosting....

 Related Information and References: